Expected Annan replacement urges powers to unite on Syria

 "Millions of Syrians are clamoring for peace," Brahimi said.
 "World leaders cannot remain divided any longer, over and above their cries."

 It is Brahimi's first public statement on Syria since diplomats told Reuters on Thursday that U.N.
-Secretary-General Ban Ki-moon was expected to name the veteran Algerian diplomat as early as next week to replace Annan, barring a last-minute change or cold feet on Brahimi's part.
+Secretary-General Ban Ki-moon was expected to name the veteran Algerian diplomat as early as next week to replace Annan.

-U.N. diplomats said Brahimi has told Ban and Arab League chief Nabil Elaraby that his condition for accepting the job was that he receive "strong support" from the Security Council, which has been sharply divided on Syria for since the uprising began in March 2011.
+Annan, a former U.N. secretary-general and Nobel Peace Prize laureate, said he would step down on Aug.
+31 because he was not able to carry out his job with the U.N.
+Security Council's veto powers hopelessly divided and deadlocked.

-It was not immediately clear what Brahimi meant by "strong support," though the diplomats said he was understandably reluctant to take a job that would be extremely difficult to succeed at.
+Russia, with the aid of China, has vetoed three resolutions criticizing and threatening sanctions against Damascus for its 17-month attempt to use military force and heavy arms to crush an increasingly militant opposition.
+One senior Western envoy said more than 20,000 people have been killed by Assad's forces.

 Brahimi, 78, has served as a U.N. special envoy in a series of challenging circumstances, including in Iraq after the U.S. invasion that toppled Saddam Hussein; in Afghanistan both before and after the end of Taliban rule, and in South Africa as it emerged from the apartheid era.